World Chess Championship 1886: Preparations

-The following year (1884) saw the death of Paul Morphy and so finally, nothing stood in the way of a first official World Championship match between the two rivals.
+Steinitz challenged Zukertort to a one-on-one match the day after the conclusion of London 1883.
 As there was a degree of hostility between them, the match arrangements were somewhat protracted and lasted almost three years.
 Disagreement over the choice of venue was resolved when Steinitz finally persuaded Zukertort to accept the United States, his new place of residence, over London.
 This was mostly due to the better conditions offered to the players by the American organizers.
 Zukertort was given the princely sum of $750 to make the trip across the Atlantic, and the winner of the match was promised a quarter of the proceeds from the betting syndication.

 The match was to use the same chess clock as three years earlier, and the time limit was determined as 30 moves in 2 hours, followed by another 15 moves in each subsequent hour.
 For the first time in chess history, a demonstration board measuring approximately 1 metre square was erected above the players, so that the spectators could follow the game while seated.

 The match

 Play commenced on January 11, 1886 at 14.00 hours, in the Cartiers Academy Hall, No. 80, Fifth Avenue, New York City.
 After four wins of one player, which happened after the first five games, the venue switched to St. Louis for a further four.

 With the match result still in the balance (4–4, with one draw), the concluding chapter was played in New Orleans, by which time Zukertort was said to be living on his wits, physically fatigued and approaching mental breakdown.
 Steinitz, on the other hand, appeared to be playing more robustly, with a bottomless pit of mental stamina.
 His strategic mastery quickly took control of the match and he wrapped things up with a further six wins, four draws and just one defeat.
 The final game ended on March 29, 1886 when Zukertort tendered his resignation and congratulated the new World Champion.

-In the aftermath, it was apparent that Zukertort's play had been overly impulsive; he had regularly taken half the time of Steinitz and it is likely that this was connected to a heart condition he had carried since childhood.
-Two years later, Zukertort died of a heart attack.
+In the aftermath, it was apparent that Zukertort's play had been overly impulsive; he had regularly taken half the time of Steinitz and it is likely that this was connected to a heart condition he had carried since childhood, with Zukertort dying of a heart attack two years later.